Which collagen to choose? The Complete Guide to Collagen Types

 Marine collagen is distinguished by its high bioavailability, which means it is easily absorbed by the body.

-Compared to bovine collagen, marine collagen has a smaller molecular structure, making it easier to absorb.
+Compared to bovine collagen, marine collagen has a smaller molecular structure, which facilitates its absorption.

-Additionally, marine collagen is often preferred by those following a specific diet or who have ethical concerns regarding terrestrial animal products.
+Moreover, marine collagen is often preferred by those who follow a specific diet or have ethical concerns regarding terrestrial animal-derived products.

 The different types of collagen and their functions

-The human body contains 29 types of collagen, each having a specific role in the organism.
+The human body has 29 types of collagen, each having a specific role in the body.
 The three most frequently mentioned types are type I, type II, and type III, each having a key function for the skin, joints, and tissue flexibility.

 Also discover all the effects of collagen on health.